rcamach7/facebook-clone/README.md

 - whenever user uploads an image when creating a post, show the image in the create a post form.
 Right now it's just being stored in the background.
 - Raise the backdrop for profile image in our profile page.
 - Change default profile image for users
+- add loading icon on sign in page - since heroku dino can sometimes take a minute to boot up and user might think app is frozen.